Sam54000/Sam54000.github.io/About.md

 ---
 title: About
 ---
-# Dr. Samuel Louviot
 I come from France, more spcifically from a cold and beautiful place called "Vosges".
-Nowadays I live in New York City.
-I am a Scientific Software Engineer and Neural Engineer.
+Since 2022, I live in New York City and I am a Scientific Software Engineer and Neural Engineer.

 For those who don't really know what "Neural Engineer" means:
 I discovered this term when I was working at the City College of New York under